REFERENCE COMPONENTS

 HOVLAND HP-100-UNDER CONSIDERATION- This same company was originally well known for its superb and expensive capacitors.
 This preamplifier has not been heard by my group in a controlled setting, but I have heard and read enough about it to recommend auditioning it.
 It was designed to retrieve the subtle musical information that I most value.
 It is also well made and obviously uses top quality passive parts, including the volume control and the selector switch.
 They have a moving coil transformer too, but we have no word on that either yet.
 A final determination will be made after it is compared to the others in this class.

-Further- Someone in our extended group has properly auditioned the "linestage" version of the Hovland.
-He felt is was superior to the Manley Control Master Linestage.
+Further- Someone in our extended group has properly auditioned the line stage version of the Hovland.
+He felt it was superior to the Manley Control Master Line stage.
 He was so impressed that he purchased the Hovland.
 The phono stage is still a total mystery to us.

 According to former Paragon owner, Mark Deneen, the original Model 10, designed by "consulting engineer" Bruce Moore, was "unmanufacturable" and only 50 were ever made.
 I never heard one, but I did hear, and even owned, the replacements, the Model 12 and 12A.
 They were excellent in their day, maybe the best available, with full-bodied sound, spatial information and good retrieval of decay.
 That was breakthrough performance at the time.

-Even more intriguing was their budget model, the Model "E".
+Even more intriguing was their budget model, the System "E".
 It had a simpler circuit, with no tone controls (unusual at the time), and a large unregulated power supply.
 Paragon's own (in-house) listeners felt it was actually better than their more expensive models, but only when driving tube amplifiers.
+I'd love to hear one today, but modified with Teflon coupling caps.

 Further- Because of their age, caution must be used when checking their condition.
 They should also be modified.
 All of the Paragon preamplifires, with the one exception of the Model 10, are in the Reference Phono Stages.